tamionv/problem-tools/README.md

 ## Version 1.2

 * Added in "implicit carry-over" for parameters.
 Thus leaving a table cell blank will just "carry-over" the old value.
 The implicit values for the `#` and `generator` columns are `1` and `generator` respectively.

+## Version 1.3

+* Added in githook for linting with shellcheck, and made relevant repairs.